Reviews You Can Rely On

 Water Purifiers

-Water purifiers are what you need if you're traveling abroad or treading in terribly polluted areas.
-Water purifiers remove particulates, protists, and bacteria but can also rid the water of viruses.
-For example, the MSR Guardian is a tried and tested hand pump that can do just that.
+Water purifiers are essential if you're traveling abroad or living in areas with high pollution levels.
+Water purifiers remove particulates, protists, and bacteria, but can also eliminate viruses from the water.
+For example, the MSR Guardian is a tried-and-tested hand pump that can do just that.
 It expunges smells from water and removes viruses, but it can't remove heavy metals or chemicals.
-That said, if you're traveling internationally, it's a great companion to filter water from the sink or from a local stream.
+If you're traveling internationally, it's a great companion to filter water from the sink or a local stream.

 backpacking water filter - the guardian purifier is somewhat overkill for the alpine streams in...